cloobTech/CirlcleGround/docs/api/auth/set_new_password.md

 ## Description

-This endpoint validates a password reset token and updates the user’s password.
+This endpoint updates the user’s password.

 ## Request